sylefeb/Silice/projects/terrain/README.md

 As the VGA signal is produced, the VGA module gives us screen coordinates and expects a RGB color in return.
 We will store our framebuffer in SPRAMs, and thus have to access the memory as the VGA signal is produced (e.g. we'll be *racing the beam*).

 An SPRAM is used as follows: at a given cycle we set an address and ask either to read or write -- we cannot do both at once.
-On the next cycle the memory transaction is done (data is available if we were reading), and we can immediately do another.
+On the next cycle the memory transaction is done (data is available if we were reading), and we can immediately do another memory request.
 So we can read or write one value every cycle, at any address.
 A huge luxury when it comes to memory!

 As discussed earlier, we will use a single 320x200 8 bits framebuffer stored across two 32 kilobytes SPRAMs.
 The 8 bits of a pixel are split as 4 bits in each SPRAM.
-This has the advantage that both SPRAM are accessed with the same addresses: to retrieve pixel 0 we read address 0 and get the four least significant in the first SPRAM and the four most significant bits in the other.
+This has the advantage that both SPRAM are accessed with the same addresses: to retrieve pixel 0 we read address 0 and get the four least significant in the first SPRAM and the four most significant bits in the second SPRAM.

 The ice40 SPRAMs are 16 bits wide.
 This means that we read 16 bits at once at a given address.
 As we read two SPRAMs simultaneously we get 32 bits, or four 8 bits pixels.
 This is great, because it means that we will not have to read often from the framebuffer as the VGA signal is produced.
 It gets even better: our VGA signal has a 640 pixels horizontal resolution, while we want to output only 320 pixels horizontally.
 So we only have to read once in the SPRAMs to cover 8 screen pixels.
 That is one read every 8 clock cycles.
 During the seven other cycles the SPRAMs are free.
 Why does it matter?
 Well we also have to write the rendered image into the framebuffer!